spex-xray/spex-help/source/threads/pionena/pionena.rst

 Goal
 ----

 Setup the PION model for the emission and absorption features in a nearby Seyfert 1 galaxy observed with XMM-Newton (OM, RGS, and EPIC-pn).

-.. note:: A simulated spectrum was used because this thread merely intends to show the setup of the PION model.
+.. |br| note:: A simulated spectrum was used because this thread merely intends
+    to show the setup of the PION model.

 Preparation
 -----------

-To follow this thread, you need to download the example files here: :download:`pionena.tar.gz <pionena.tar.gz>`.
+To follow this thread, you need to download the example files here:
+:download:`pionena.tar.gz <pionena.tar.gz>`.
 ::

    user@linux:~> cd /path/to/your/folder/